About Caroline

 Caroline is loud in person but quiet online.

-She’s not aloof, it’s just social media is not her preferred way to communicate.
-She is only on Instagram and Twitter occasionally, and only to give brief updates and to respond to readers.
+She’s not aloof, but social media isn’t her preferred way to communicate.
+She’s on Instagram and Twitter occasionally, but just to give brief updates and to respond to readers.

 She wasn’t on social media before she got a publishing deal and found, as she expected, it didn’t suit her.
-Not least because she’s so easily distracted.
+She prefers people in real life, and she is easily distracted.

 image.jpg